 Becoming an Optician in Louisiana

 Dispensing opticians are vision care professionals who fill eyewear prescriptions written by optometrists or ophthalmologists.
-They also assist people in selecting eyeglass frames, fitting them for frames, explaining care procedures and instructing them on how to use contact lenses.
-The predicted growth rate over the next several years for this field across all states is 15 percent.
-Optician jobs in the state of Louisiana are expected to increase by 10.9 percent, which is below the national average but still a steady increase.[En Español]
+They also assist people in selecting eyeglass frames, fitting them for frames, explaining care procedures, and instructing them on how to use contact lenses.
+The predicted growth rate over the next several years for this field across all states is 4 percent.
+Optician jobs in the state of Louisiana are expected to increase by 17 percent, which is above the national average.[En Español]

 The state of Louisiana has no licensing regulations for opticians; therefore, education, certification and licensure requirements are left up to employers.
 Formal education and certification are not prerequisites for practicing opticianry in the state, but those who have them are more likely to get hired and to earn higher salaries.